EMM software and knowledge buyers need to find the right product

 Statistics, analytics and reporting

 Enterprises must measure their EMM tools in order to measure success.
-Fortunately, many of the tools listed above come with their own dashboards and reporting tools.
-A single, centralized reporting tool is not yet available for EMM platforms, since EMM is still a growing concept.
+Fortunately, many of the tools from the various EMM providers listed above come with their own dashboards and reporting tools.
+A single, centralized reporting tool is not yet available for EMM platforms, as EMM is still a growing concept.
 Because of its maturity level, admins may need to juggle between MDM, mobile analytics, authentication reports and continuous integration reports to validate the work of the EMM system.

-Implementing any EMM provider in today's rapidly changing digital world must address increasingly broad demands that go beyond mobile phones and tablets.
-Endpoints, which include PCs, internet of things, as well as mobile devices, continue to fall in price.
+Implementing any EMM platform in today's rapidly changing digital world must address the increasingly broad demands that go beyond mobile phones and tablets.
+Endpoints, which include PCs, internet of things devices, as well as mobile devices, continue to fall in price.
 The challenge is to adopt technologies that build on top of security and support the digital needs of your employees.

 What characteristics should buyers look for in EMM software?